Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Methods for Computing Predictive P-values

-Then we can estimate LOOCV predictive p-value by finding Monte Carlo estimates of the two means in the fraction of \eqref{eqn:isenoM} with only MCMC samples from $\QpostfnoM$. \citet{stern2000posterior} propose to use IS to estimate the LOOCV predictive p-value in disease mapping models as described in Section~\ref{sec:bmlv}.
-We will refer to this ordinary application of IS by non-integrated IS (nIS) to distinguish to the integrated IS to be described in Sect.~\ref{subsec:iIS}.
+Gelfand et al. \cite{gelfand92bs} propose using importance sampling (IS) to estimate LOOCV prediction assessment quantities based on the full posterior, and Stern and Cressie \cite{stern2000posterior} propose using IS to estimate the LOOCV predictive p-value in disease mapping models as described in Section~\ref{sec:bmlv}.
+We will refer to this ordinary application of IS as non-integrated IS (nIS) to distinguish from the integrated IS that will be described in Section ~\ref{subsec:iIS}.

+For general and detailed discussions of importance sampling, one can refer to \cite{geweke1989bayesian, neal:1993, gelman1998simulating, liu:mcbook}; the following is a brief introduction.
+Our goal is to find the expectation of a function $a(X)$ when $X$ has a probability density proportional to $f(x)$ (i.e., $f$ may be unnormalized); this expectation is denoted by $E_{f}\left(a(X)\right)$.
+If it is very expensive to draw samples from $f$, we instead draw samples from an approximate distribution with a probability density proportional to $g(x)$.
+Let $W(x) = {f(x)}/{g(x)}$, called importance weighting function.
+Provided that the support of $g(x)$ is not smaller than that of $f(x)$, one can apply basic integration rules to show that the following identity holds:

+With \eqref{eqn:is}, one can use samples from $g$ to estimate the numerator and denominator and then obtain an estimate of $E_{f}(a(X))$.
+The intuition of the \textit{importance reweighting formula} \eqref{eqn:is} is that samples that are more compatible with the target distribution $f$ (having larger ratio $f(x)/g(x)$) will be assigned more weight (and vice versa).